lennarth-anaya/spring-tests/README.md

   TestJavaScriptRedirectIntegrationTest -- calls --> JavaScriptRedirectionController -- responds -->
     HTML with JavaScript that auto-submits form -- to --> remote host mocked by server-mock

+## Test Containers

+Includes a simple test that uses Testcontainers with a MariaDB database to test transactional commits and rollbacks.